Xc987/NX-Save-Sync/README.md

 - In switch app, go to Pull tab and select "Connect to PC"
 - If no errors occured, the save file should be copied from pc to switch

 Note: During sync between switch and pc, both devices must be on the same network.
-Currently exiting from the switch app while pushing a save file or waiting for pc to host server is not possible, might be added in later release.

 ## Screenshots